Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

                   the tape with a ZAP utiliti to go over the bits and to flip the necessary one to unlock the tape.
 VTOC            : hase 6 DSCB's usually the fifth DSCB has volume space info.
-VVDS            : like vtoc for vsam files
+VVDS            : vsam volume dataset    like vtoc for vsam files
+                  so if you have vsam datasets on dasd you need to have VVDS beside the vtoc so you can find the datasets

+                  vvr,nvr SYS1.VVDS.Vxxxx
+ICKDSF            TO initialize a new dasd makes the vtoc.

 FUZI
 MEM?